interactions-py/interactions.py/docs/faq.rst

 Can I make an Extension Library myself?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Yeah you can!
+Yeah, you can!
 We have a special channel reserved for the development of external libraries!
 You can also read `this <https://github.com/interactions-py/library/discussions/700>`_ for more information.